Tondorf/AntServer/README.md

 Clients send messages to the server to act via the TCP/IP link.
 The objects (inhabitants and sugar) are sent with every turn to the clients.
+Ants automatically pick up sugar when walking on it and automatically deliver it when they reach their homebase.
+Atomic waste is still work in progress.

 A client connection works as follows:
 ```